cognominal/svelte-wasm-polyforms/implementation.README.md

 tile, and `ftile` for an otile fitted on a board.
 A ttile is just an otile representative of a set of equivalent otiles modulo rotations and flips.

 An otile is composed of cells.
-Each cell has a type representated by an integer, and a relative position in the otile.
+Each cell has a type represented by an integer, and a relative position in the otile.
 In a board with ftiles each cell of a ftile has a position in the board.